usethesource/rascal-website/docs/Recipes/Basic/Bubble/index.md

 `sort2` uses list matching and consists of a switch with two cases:

-*  a case matching a list with two consecutive elements that are unsorted.
+*  A case matching a list with two consecutive elements that are unsorted.
 Observe that when the pattern of a case matches, the case as a whole can still fail.
-*  a default case.
+*  A default case.

-`sort3` also uses list matching but in a more declarative style: as long as there are unsorted elements in the list (possibly with intervening elements), exchange them.
+`sort3` also uses list matching but in a more declarative style: As long as there are unsorted elements in the list (possibly with intervening elements), exchange them.

 `sort4` is identical to `sort3`, except that the shorter `*`-notation for list variables is used and that the type declaration for the the non-list variables has been omitted.